ke177409/Product-Analysis/README.md

 </p>

 ## Recommendations & Findings
-* Focus brand in Asian markets where largest customer base and revenue streams are located.
+* Promote company's brand in Asian markets where the largest customer base and revenue streams are located.
 * Films rated PG-13 are the most popular and generate the largest total revenue.
 * Top customers were discovered based on rental frequency and total spending.
-Length of membership should also be considered when measuring customer loyalty.
+Other factors, such as length of membership, should be considered when measuring customer loyalty.
 * Include additional data measures (customer age, language, movie genres, etc.) to understand each customer segment.
 * Continually update film inventory based on customer demographics and behavior.